ROTATION OF OBJECTS ABOUT AN ARBITRARY AXIS

 Example 1.
 Acquisition of first coordinate x[0]=-1.1234: click on button X , on button [, on 0, on ], click to build the number, click on button E.

 Example 2.
-Coordinates of the very last point: x[49]=2.0, y[49]=3.7 e z[49]=5.2.
+Coordinates of the very last point could be: x[49]=2.0, y[49]=3.7 e z[49]=5.2.

 Figure 2

 Example 1.
-First straight line segment connecting points: click on button P button 0 and button E, click on button Q, button 4 and button E. Blue page B=1 contains the information: P[1]=0 Q[1]=4.
+First straight line segment connecting points: click on button P, button 0 and button E, click on button Q, button 4 and button E. Blue page B=1 contains the information: P[1]=0 Q[1]=4.
 This means connection number 1 or [1] by a straight line segment from point with index 0 to point with index 4.
 After any connection the XY or XZ or YZ projection can be observed, if desired.

 Figure 3